vijithjithu/TransChem1/README.md

-# TransChem: An Ensemble Framework for Polymer Property Prediction Using Transformers and Cheminformatics Descriptors
+# TransChem: A Hybrid Transformer and Cheminformatics Based Framework for Enhanced Polymer Informatics